 - Heat-activated foil

-- Apply gel through the stencil as in Method 1.
+- Apply gel through the stencil using a palette knife

 - Let it dry completely.